Project managers manage the planning, resourcing, scheduling and administration of projects to deliver them on time and within budget.

 - knowledge of project management methodology

-- skill in developing, piloting and implementing new business processes
+- skill in developing and implementing new business processes

 - an understanding of the strategic direction, structure and issues affecting the organisation they work for

-- the ability to identify risks and issues that could affect the project, and put in place effective solutions
+- the ability to identify and reduce risks and issues that could affect the project and provide solutions

-- usually work in offices, and sometimes on-site depending on the industry they are working in, such as on a commercial building site
+- usually work in offices, and sometimes on-site depending on their industry

-- may travel around the country and overseas to clients' worksites.
+- may travel nationally to client or stakeholder worksites.

 There are no specific entry requirements to become a project manager.
-However, most employers prefer you to have a tertiary qualification in your specialised area such as engineering or information and communication technology (ICT).
+However, most employers prefer you to have a tertiary qualification in your specialised area such as engineering, construction or information and communication technology (ICT).

 A diploma or degree in project management is also useful.
 Most employers prefer courses approved by the Project Management Institute (New Zealand chapter).

 A tertiary entrance qualification is required to enter tertiary study.
-Useful subjects include English, maths and technology.
+Useful subjects include English, maths, business studies, processing technologies and construction and mechanical technologies.

 Project managers need to be: